tringi/changewindows-tray/README.md

 # ChangeWindows.org Notification

 Unofficial Tray Notification Application for https://changewindows.org project.
 Designed for smallest possible footprint.

-## Configuring pre-Alpha version
+## Usage

-1. Run `ChangeWindows.exe` and wait for it to download all info (tray icon tooltip stops showing *"Checking..."*).
+Download appropriate executable from the *builds* directory and run it.
+Optionally copy it into your Program Files and make a link in Startup to have it started automatically.

+After the initial sync the Settings dialog will be available to configure reporting.

+## Manual configuration

-2. Open `regedit.exe` and go to: `HKEY_CURRENT_USER\SOFTWARE\TRIM CORE SOFTWARE s.r.o.\ChangeWindows`
+`HKEY_CURRENT_USER\SOFTWARE\TRIM CORE SOFTWARE s.r.o.\ChangeWindows\alerts`
-3. Scroll through `builds` to see how builds and updates are named
-4. Go to `alerts` subkey.
-4. Add values (type is irelevant) where name is filename wildcards -style mask for the builds.
-Those will be reported by alert.
+* values' (type is irelevant) name is filename wildcards -style mask for the builds; those will be reported by alert

 **Example**
 * `*` - report everything